 503.2.2 Authority.
-The code official shall have the authority to require an increase in the minimum access widths and vertical clearances where they are inadequate for fire or rescue operations.
+The fire code official shall have the authority to require an increase in the minimum access widths and vertical clearances where they are inadequate for fire or rescue operations.

 (Reason: Amendments to 503.2.1 and 503.2.2 recognize that the equipment now used in fire fighting is increasing in size.
 The code already recognizes that larger dimensions may be required under Section 503.2.2.
-The amendments are to standardize the dimensions for this area.)
+The amendments are to standardize the dimensions for this area.
+With the increase in fire apparatus size, this will allow for the passage of two fire apparatus during a fire or EMS emergency.)

-- 503.3 Marking.
-Where required by the code official, approved Approved striping or, when allowed by the code official, signs, or both, or other approved notices shall be provided for fire apparatus access roads to identify such roads or prohibit the obstruction thereof.
-Signs or notices and striping shall be maintained in a clean and legible condition at all times and be replaced or repaired when necessary to provide adequate visibility. - (1) Striping Fire apparatus access roads shall be marked by painted lines of red traffic paint six inches (6") in width to show the boundaries of the lane.
+503.3 Marking.
+Where required by the fire code official, approved Approved striping or, when allowed by the code official, signs, or both, or other approved notices shall be provided for fire apparatus access roads to identify such roads or prohibit the obstruction thereof.
+Signs or notices and striping shall be maintained in a clean and legible condition at all times and be replaced or repaired when necessary to provide adequate visibility.

+(1) Striping - Fire apparatus access roads shall be marked by painted lines of red traffic paint six inches (6") in width to show the boundaries of the lane.
 The words "NO PARKING FIRE LANE" or "FIRE LANE NO PARKING" shall appear in four inch (4") white letters at 25 feet intervals on the red border markings along both sides of the fire lanes.
-Where a curb is available, the stripping shall be on the vertical face of the curb. - (2) Signs shall read "NO PARKING FIRE LANE" or "FIRE LANE NO PARKING" and shall be 12" wide and 18" high.
+Where a curb is available, the stripping shall be on the vertical face of the curb.

+(2) Signs - Signs shall read "NO PARKING FIRE LANE" or "FIRE LANE NO PARKING" and shall be 12" wide and 18" high.
 Signs shall be painted on a white background with letters and borders in red, using not less than 2" lettering.
 Signs shall be permanently affixed to a stationary post and the bottom of the sign shall be six feet, six inches (6'6") above finished grade.
 Signs shall be spaced not more than fifty feet (50') apart.
 Signs may be installed on permanent buildings or walls or as approved by the Fire Chief.